iprithamreddy/cpractice/README.md

 # cpractice
-This Rep is for C Practice
+This Repo is for C Practice